Composition for Tithes (Ireland) Act 1823: Reform and war

 Attempts at reform came as early as 1828 when Thomas Greene, a Member of Parliament, introduced a bill that would have replaced the tithes with corn rents, a proposal that failed.
 Lord Althorp attempted the same measure in 1833, which also failed.
 His bill the following year also did not pass, despite severe emendation.
 Many reforms were lost among other bills in Parliament and never came to fruition.

 During the "Tithe War" from 1831 to 1838, Irish peasants rebelled and refused to pay the tithes, sometimes violently persecuting those who did pay the tithes.
 The government found it hard to enforce the law, due to the popularity of the rebels' cause.
 The Irish believed the tithes were simply another form of English abuse, and the rebellion took on an apparent aura of nationalism, or at least the feeling of a religious war against the persecution of the faithful.

 Outcome

-Finally, the Tithe Commutation Act 1838 applied the tithe-tax to landlords instead of peasants.
+Finally, the Tithe Commutation Act 1838 (1 & 2 Vict. c.
+109) applied the tithe-tax to landlords instead of peasants.
 This created a new system where peasants paid an increase in rent instead of a direct tithe, but it simultaneously enabled peasants to no longer feel that the Anglican Church in Ireland took advantage of them.
 The bill did not solve all of the problems in Ireland, but allowed for some respite in the continuing conflict in the United Kingdom of Great Britain and Ireland.

+Subsequent developments

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1873 (36 & 37 Vict. c.
+91), which came into force on 5 August 1873.